21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-Freedom Ranger chickens are a type of broiler chicken that is bred for meat production.
-They have reddish-brown or tri-colored feathers, yellow skin and shanks, and white earlobes.
+Freedom Ranger chickens are a type of chicken raised for delicious meat.
+They have feathers in shades of red-brown or three colors, skin and legs of yellow hue, and earlobes that are white in color.

-They grow moderately, reaching about 5 to 6 pounds in 9 to 11 weeks.
-They are calm and friendly birds that enjoy free-ranging, scratching, and dust bathing.
+They grow at a moderate rate, reaching around 5 to 6 pounds in 9 to 11 weeks.
+These birds are calm and friendly.
+They enjoy roaming freely, scratching the ground, and taking dust baths.

-Their meat is tender, succulent, and flavorful, with more yellow omega-3 fat and less saturated fat than faster-growing breeds.
+Their meat is tender, juicy, and flavorful.
+It has more healthy yellow omega-3 fat and less unhealthy saturated fat than faster-growing chicken breeds.

-They can also lay brown eggs at a rate of 3 to 4 per week.
-Freedom Ranger Hatchery, Inc., a family-owned business in Lancaster County, Pennsylvania, sells Freedom Ranger chickens.
+Freedom Ranger chickens can also lay brown eggs at a rate of 3 to 4 per week.
+Freedom Ranger Hatchery, Inc., a family-owned business in Lancaster County, Pennsylvania, sells these special chickens.

-The price of an adult chicken varies depending on the gender and the availability of GMO-free birds.
-The cost of meat depends on the market price and the processing fees, but it is generally higher than conventional broiler chicken meat.
+The price of an adult Freedom Ranger chicken varies based on its gender and whether it is non-GMO.
+The cost of the meat depends on market prices and processing fees, but it is generally higher than conventional broiler chicken meat.
+However, the flavorful and healthier meat makes the higher cost worthwhile.

 American Bresse